Harsh9747/Harsh-NHSBSA/README.md

 # Navigate to the project directory:
 - cd Harsh-NHSBSA

-## Update the web browser in src/test/resources/configuration/defaults.properties to run with chrome or firefox browser.
+**Update the web browser in src/test/resources/configuration/defaults.properties to run with chrome or firefox browser**

 # Execute the following Maven command to run the tests:
 - Mvn clean test